 In the third quarter of 2015, three customers accounted for 79% of our total net sales with our largest customer accounting for 48% of our net sales.
 In the first nine months of 2015, three customers accounted for 77% of the Company's total net sales with our largest customer accounting for 46% of our net sales.
 At September 30, 2015, three customers accounted for 90% of our gross accounts receivable, with our largest customer representing 61% of our gross accounts receivable.
 In the third quarter of 2014, three customers accounted for 72% of our net sales with our largest customer accounting for 51% of our net sales.
-In the first nine months of 2014, three customers accounted for 73% of our total net sales with our largest customer accounting for 51% of our net sales.
-At September 30, 2014, three customers accounted for 88% of our gross accounts receivable, with our largest customer saccounted for 88% of our gross accounts receivable, with our largest customer saccounted for 88% of our gross accounts receivable, with our largest customer representing 65% of our gross accounts receivable.
+In the first nine months of 2014, three customers accounted for 73% of our total net sales with our largest customer accounting for 54% of our net sales.
+At September 30, 2014 three customers accounted for 88% of our gross accounts receivable, with our largest customer representing 65% of our gross accounts receivable.